mvolkmann/blog/src/smalltalk.md

 - Does Smalltalk expose its own AST?
 If so, maybe you can use that to generate code and another programming language from my Smalltalk program.
+- How can you examine the bytecode for a method?